-Austar Coal Mine Pty Ltd (Austar), a subsidiary of Yancoal Australia Limited (Yancoal) owns the Austar Coal Mine, an underground coal mine located approximately 10 kilometres south of Cessnock in the Lower Hunter Valley in NSW (refer to Figure 1.1).
+Austar Coal Mine Pty Ltd (Austar), a subsidiary of Yancoal Australia Limited (Yancoal) owns the Austar Coal Mine, an underground coal mine located approximately 10 kilometres (km) south of Cessnock in the Lower Hunter Valley in New South Wales (NSW) (refer to Figure 1.1).
 The Austar Coal Mine incorporates the former Ellalong, Southland and Bellbird South Collieries and includes coal extraction, handling, processing and rail and road transport facilities.

 Extensive longwall mining has been undertaken within the Austar Coal Mine in accordance with a number of approvals.
-Austar is mining in the Bellbird South mining area in accordance with development consent DA 29/95 (as modified) and the LWB1-B3 Extraction Plan.
+Austar is mining in the Bellbird South mining area in accordance with development consent DA 29/95 (as modified), the LWB1-B3 Extraction Plan, and the LWB4-B7 Extraction Plan.